-The Cammino di Francesco or Way of St Francis in Italy takes pilgrims on a journey across the land St Francis of Assisi walked in his travels, stopping in many locations associated with the saint’s life as well as his teachings.
+The Via di Francesco or Way of St Francis Way in Italy takes pilgrims on a journey across the land St Francis of Assisi walked in his travels, stopping in many locations associated with the saint’s life as well as his teachings.
 One of the most important Franciscan sites along the route is La Verna Sanctuary, and it is here where the marked St Francis Way officially starts (from Florence you will be following red-white markings).

 It is believed it was in the remote and peaceful Santuario della Verna, surrounded by breathtaking natural beauty, where St Francis received the stigmata back in 1224; hence its importance.
 Located in the southern part of Mount Penna, in the Casentino Forest National Park, the Sanctuary is a destination for many pilgrims, and it is home to many chapels and places of prayer and meditation:

-Church of Santa Maria degli Angeli
+Church of Santa Maria degli Angeli, La Verna Sanctuary

-This 13th century church was built after the apparition of the Virgin to St Francis and houses several relics of the saint; of special interest to pilgrims is the habit worn by St Francis when the stigmata occurred, two years before he died.
+This 13th-century church was built after the apparition of the Virgin to St Francis and houses several relics of the saint; of special interest to pilgrims is the habit worn by St Francis when the stigmata occurred, two years before he died.

 The Quadrante is the main paved square in La Verna, surrounded by a stone wall enjoying magnificent views of the valley of Casentino.
-From the Quadrante square you will reach Basilica Maggiore, dedicated to the Virgin Mary, consecrated in 1568; where you will find the most important works by 15th century sculptor Andrea della Robbia.
+From the Quadrante square you will reach Basilica Maggiore, dedicated to the Virgin Mary, consecrated in 1568; where you will find the most important works by 15th-century sculptor Andrea della Robbia.

-Corridor of the Stigmata
+Corridor of the Stigmata, La Verna Sanctuary

 The corridor is lined with 18 frescoes, depicting different chapters in the life of St Francis.

-Chapel of the Stigmata
+Chapel of the Stigmata, La Verna Sanctuary

 The chapel is built on the site of St Francis stigmata episode.
 The friars from the monastery walk in procession from the Church of Santa Maria to the Chapel of the Stigmata twice a day.